-Michael F. Collins, M.D., FACP
+Michael F. Collins, MD, FACP

-University of Massachusetts Senior Vice President for the Health Sciences and UMass Medical School Chancellor, Professor of Quantitative Health Sciences & Medicine
+University of Massachusetts Medical School Professor of Quantitative Health Sciences & Medicine

-As Chancellor of the University of Massachusetts Medical School, Dr. Collins provides critical direction and leadership to the institution’s continuing efforts to distinguish itself as a premier academic health sciences center of national and international distinction.
-Dr. Collins directs the school’s institutional advancement, fundraising and external outreach efforts, focusing on expanding and enhancing relationships with the University Board; the UMass Memorial Health System, of which he is also a member of the Board of Trustees; the communities served by the medical school; state and federal governmental entities; foundations, corporations and the philanthropic community; and international partners.
-In addition, he provides strategic management to a burgeoning UMass Medical School enterprise, which is home to three schools, more than 1,100 students and a number of complex and diversified business units including Commonwealth Medicine and UMassBiologics, employs a workforce of over 6,000 and generates approximately $1 billion in revenues and $300 million in research awards annually.
+As Chancellor of the University of Massachusetts Medical School, Dr. Collins provides critical direction and leadership to the campus' continuing efforts to distinguish itself as a premier academic health sciences center of national and international distinction.
+Dr. Collins directs the campus' institutional advancement, fundraising and external outreach efforts, focusing on expanding and enhancing relationships with the University of Massachusetts and its Board of Trustees; the UMass Memorial Health Care System; the communities served by the medical school; state and federal governmental entities; foundations, corporations and the philanthropic community; and international partners.
+In addition, he provides strategic management to a burgeoning UMass Medical School enterprise, which generates more than $900 million in annual revenues and includes: the School of Medicine, the Graduate School of Biomedical Sciences and the Graduate School of Nursing; more than 1,100 graduate-level students and a workforce of 6,800; a number of complex and diversified business units such as Commonwealth Medicine and MassBiologics of UMMS; and a thriving $250 million research portfolio.

-Prior to joining UMass Boston, Dr. Collins served as president and chief executive officer of Caritas Christi Health Care System from 1994 to 2004.
+Before assuming the leadership of the university’s medical school, Dr. Collins was appointed Chancellor of the University of Massachusetts Boston in 2005.
+Prior to joining the UMass System, Dr. Collins served as president and chief executive officer of Caritas Christi Health Care System from 1994 to 2004.
 Under his leadership, Caritas Christi became the second-largest health care system in New England, generating more than $1.1 billion in annual revenues from six acute care hospitals, physician group practices, several extended care facilities and other health care entities, all located in eastern Massachusetts.